 Chapel Hill, NC 27599-7460

 Prior to earning her PhD and postdoctoral study, Dr. Coombs completed a post-master’s Family Nurse Practitioner at University of California Los Angeles School of Nursing, Los Angeles, CA in 2003 and practiced as the first hematology nurse practitioner at Kaiser Permanente, her previous clinical positions included hematology/oncology nurse practitioner at San Francisco General Hospital and Stanford Cancer Center in California.
-She also taught quantitative measurement, advanced health assessment and research scholarship to graduate students at UCSF.
+She currently teaches Advanced Diagnostic Reasoning N752 and co-teaches Advanced Health Assessment N750 in the School of Nursing.
+Dr. Coombs also taught quantitative measurement, advanced health assessment and research scholarship to graduate students at UCSF.
 She is very invested in social justice and equity issues, especially around educational opportunities.

 Elected to Board of Directors for the Advanced Practitioner Society for Hematology and Oncology, 2023-2026.

 2022 AcademyHealth Annual Research Meeting Session Chair, Nurse, and Home Care workforce shortage—Projections, Shortage, and Implications in Covid-19, AcademyHealth, Annual Research Meeting Washington, DC

 2019 AcademyHealth Annual Research Meeting Session Chair, Novel Workforce Methods, Academy Health Annual Research Meeting Washington, DC

 2017 Best Gerontology Practice Abstract Award, Western Institute of Nursing 50th Annual Research Conference